 1. Post–Study Abroad Advisement

 After you begin to readjust to being back home, visit your academic advisor.
-S/he will be able to inform you of whether your study abroad credits from the country of your choice will transfer properly.
+S/he will be able to inform you of whether your study abroad credits from the Dominican Republic will transfer properly.
 Even if you are not planning on using those credits toward your graduation, the records are still important and may be needed if you decide to go on and pursue a higher level of education.
 You should also check with your academic advisor to make sure that you are registered for all of the courses that you need for the upcoming semester, and that you have filled out any financial aid or tuition forms that you will need for that year.

 Sometimes studying abroad will affect you to the point where you may decide to pursue another area of study.
 This meeting with your academic advisor is a good time to discuss any changes that you might want to make to your class selection or even your current major/minor.
 Your advisor will be able to discuss your options with you and help you decide what the best academic path for you may be.